aaaasmile/MyTypExample/Readme.md

 ### Documentation
 https://typst.app/docs

-### Viual Code
+### Visual Code
 I have created these examples using Visual Code with the extension "Typst LSP" from Nathan Varner.
 Inside the integrated terminal I use the _watch_ command.
 For example:

     cd .\myinv\
     typst.exe watch .\layout-data.ty
-The generated pdf file could be seen inside the browser with "Open Externally".
+The generated pdf file layout-data.pdf could be seen inside the browser with "Open Externally".